cekvenich/mgt/docs/README.md

 ## #2: Management tools

-- Managing up, one of the most important tasks for VPE is doing info-graphics:
+- Managing up, one of the important tasks is doing info-graphics:
 <img src="99reportsUpPicto.png" height="300">

-- 360 Management, OKR and 1:1 tool:
+- 360 Management, the most important tool.
+Also OKR and 1:1:
 <img src="98small.png" height="300">

 - Job posting: